15 Sep When Things Go Perfectly Wrong

 There was no true rhyme or reason to my sudden onset of depression.
 I initially tried to snap myself out of it, and recognize how lucky I was to be there, but the Universe had other plans.
-For some reason the cosmos were determined to keep me steadfast in my depressive state and kept piling emotionally, mentally, and physically taxing scenarios on my plate.
-Altitude sickness so severe that it kept me from sleeping and made it difficult to breath or stand.
+For some reason, the cosmos were determined to keep me steadfast in my depressive state and kept piling emotionally, mentally, and physically taxing scenarios on my plate.
+Altitude sickness was so severe that it kept me from sleeping and made it difficult to breathe or stand.
 The onset of my painful and emotionally turbulent period the day I arrived.
-A less then fortunate bathroom setup in my cabin that made managing my bladder disease and anxiety disorder impossible.
+A less than fortunate bathroom setup in my cabin that made managing my bladder disease and anxiety disorder impossible.
 No meat, sugar, dairy or eggs for the entirety of the training.
-And lastly, the unexpected cold front that hit Grand Lake that week that made the lake water 35 degrees and miserable to fall into.
+And lastly, the unexpected cold front that hit Grand Lake that week that made the lake water 35 degrees feel like icy pins and needles when falling off your board.

 The Universe was determined to force me to face some seriously ignored emotions.